Azure/AzureDataLake/docs/Hands_on_Labs/ADL_PS_HOL.md

 # Hands-on Lab: Using PowerShell to interact with Azure Data Lake

 # Introduction

-In this lab you'll learn how to use Azure PowerShell cmdlets to interact with Azure Data Lake Analytics (ADLA) and Azure Data Lake Store (ADLS).
+In this lab you will learn how to use Azure PowerShell cmdlets to interact with Azure Data Lake Analytics (ADLA) and Azure Data Lake Store (ADLS).

 # Getting started

 ## Prerequisites

-Before you can start the lab exercises, you'll need various Azure services provisioned for you.
+Before you can start the lab exercises, you will need various Azure services provisioned for you.
 Follow the instructions here: [Start](Start.md).

 This process only takes a few minutes.
 Once your services are configured you can proceed with the lab.